donaldRwilliams/BGGM/paper.md

 for each method, control variables can be included in the model (e.g., `~ gender`), and there is support for missing values (see `bggm_missing`).

+# Acknowledgements
+DRW was supported by a National Science Foundation Graduate Research Fellowship under Grant No. 1650042 and JM was supported by a ERC Starting Grant (758791).

 # References